-On one side are our friends that schedule their Sunday services, down to the minute, on Planning Center.
+On one side are our friends who schedule their Sunday services, down to the minute, on Planning Center.

 On the other side are those who prefer to trust the Holy Spirit and don’t want to reduce a church service to a well orchestrated, 65-minute experience.

 And it’s not just an issue for church services; it’s a core issue for the church itself.

 For some, a ministry plan and a proforma make good business sense.
 And for others, organizing the church pushes out the Holy Spirit.